-- (i) has control or joint control over the reporting entity; - (ii) has significant influence over the reporting entity; or - (iii) is a member of the key management personnel of the reporting entity or of a parent of the reporting entity. - (b) An entity is related to a reporting entity if any of the following conditions applies: - The entity and the reporting entity are members of the same group (which means that each parent, subsidiary and fellow subsidiary is related to the others). - (ii) One entity is an associate or joint venture of the other entity (or an associate or joint venture of a member of a group of which the other entity is a member). - (iii) Both entities are joint ventures of the same third party. - (iv) One entity is a joint venture of a third entity and the other entity is an associate of the third entity. - (v) The entity is a post-employment benefit plan for the benefit of employees of either the reporting entity or an entity related to the reporting entity.
+- (a) A person or a close member of that person's family is related to a reporting entity if that person: - (i) Has control or joint control over the reporting entity; - (ii) Has significant influence over the reporting entity; or - (iii) Is a member of the key management personnel of the reporting entity or of a parent of the reporting entity. - (b) An entity is related to a reporting entity if any of the following conditions applies: - (i) The entity and the reporting entity are members of the same group (which means that each parent, subsidiary and fellow subsidiary is related to the others). - (ii) One entity is an associate or joint venture of the other entity (or an associate or joint venture of a member of a group of which the other entity is a member). - (iii) Both entities are joint ventures of the same third party. - (iv) One entity is a joint venture of a third entity and the other entity is an associate of the third entity. - (v) The entity is a post-employment benefit plan for the benefit of employees of either the reporting entity or an entity related to the reporting entity.
 If the reporting entity is itself such a plan, the sponsoring employers are also related to the reporting entity. - (vi) The entity is controlled or jointly controlled by a person identified in (a). - (vii) A person identified in (a) (i) has significant influence over the entity or is a member of the key management personnel of the entity (or of a parent of the entity) Transactions with the related parties: Relationships between a parent and its subsidiaries shall be disclosed irrespective of whether there have been transactions between them.